-- Formulation of the criteria for determining qualifications, positive attributes and independence of a Director and recommend to the Board a policy, relating to the remuneration of the Directors, Key Managerial Personnel, Senior Management and other employees. - Formulation of criteria for evaluation of Independent Directors and the Board. - Devising a policy on Board diversity. - Identifying persons who are qualified to become Directors and who may be appointed in Senior Management in accordance with the criteria laid down and recommend to the Board their appointment and removal. - Recommending to the Board on the basis of criteria laid down in the Policy, all remuneration, in whatever form, payable to Directors & Senior Management.
+- use the services of an external agencies, if required; - consider candidates from a wide range of backgrounds, having due regard to diversity; and - consider the time commitment of the candidates - Formulation of criteria for evaluation of Independent Directors and the Board. - Devising a policy on Board diversity. - Identifying persons who are qualified to become Directors and who may be appointed in Senior Management in accordance with the criteria laid down and recommend to the Board their appointment and removal. - Whether to extend or continue the term of appointment of the Independent Director, on the basis of report of performance evaluation of Independent Directors. - recommend to the Board, all remuneration, in whatever form, payable to Senior Management.